spookylukey/django-htmx-patterns/redirect_after_post.rst

 An extension to this pattern is sometimes needed if there is extra information needed from the POST data that needs to be propagated.
-In the above example, we have a buglet if the user selects items from both lists, and then presses one button — the checked items in the other list become unchecked.
-If we want to fix that, we can propagate forward the selected items as additional data passed into our “internal” view function.
+In the above example, we have a buglet if the user selects items from both lists, and then presses one button — the checked items in the other list become unchecked, as their state is reset to unchecked every time the templates are rendered.
+If we want to fix that, we can check which items are selected, and then propagate forward the selected items as additional data passed into our “internal” view function.
 See the full code for an example.

 Full code: `view <./code/htmx_patterns/views/redirects.py>`_, `template <./code/htmx_patterns/templates/redirect_after_post.html>`__